xero/moebius-web/README.md

 - Save as Binary Text (.bin)
 - Save as XBin (.xb)
 - Export as PNG image
-- Export as UTF-8 ANSI
+- Export as UTF-8 ANSI (e.g. for shell scripts)

 ### Canvas Operations